 The THC's Rosenwald School database indicates that 21 buildings have been confirmed to be demolished, while 39 are extant.
 Approximately 85% of all Rosenwald-funded buildings in Texas have not been surveyed nor accounted for.

 In 1998, the National Park Service approved the THC's “Historic and Architectural Resources Associated with the Rosenwald School Building Program” Multiple Property Form, which included a historic context for the program in Texas, with an inventory of funded sites.
-Six Rosenwald Schools buildings in Texas have been listed in the National Register of Historic Places (NRHP):
+Several Rosenwald Schools buildings in Texas have been listed in the National Register of Historic Places (NRHP):

 - Sweet Home Vocational School, Seguin, Guadalupe County (listed 1998)